-The deities are the Viśwadevas; the Rishi is Agastya; the metre, Trishiubh.
+The deities are the VISHWADEVAS; the Rishi is AGASTYA; the metre, Trishtubh.

-1. May the divine Savitri, the benefactor of all men, come benignantly to our solemnity, together with the divinities of earth, and do you, who are b Devánám avame: the first is interpreted stotrínám, of praisers.'
+1. May the divine SAVITRI, the benefactor of all men, come benignantly to our solemnity, together with the divinities of earth, and do you, who are (always) young, willingly present at our sacrifice, exhilarate us, as (you exhilarate) the whole world.